filecoin-project/devgrants/open-grant-proposals/autonomous-interdependent-repositories.md

 statistical analysis on the aggregate information.
 A new 3-Dimensional UI in the Votecube project will display 3 dimensional positional graph for each article and for all articles in on the topic.
-Dimensions could be many, but we'll be showing the most relevant once for the topic (as determined by AI algorithms and per article automated statistical analysis).
+Dimensions could be many, but we'll be showing the ones most relevant for the topic (as determined by AI algorithms and per article automated statistical analysis).
 For example for political articles the dimensions could be: